-“With wind farm maintenance, partnering with a supplier that can provide a quick and reliable delivery service is vital” Chris Cruise, Industry Sector Manager, RS”
+“With wind farm maintenance, partnering with a supplier that can provide a quick and reliable delivery service is vital” Chris Cruise, Industry Sector Manager, RS Components

-“Most farms are based in rural or offshore locations – usually not close to cities or logistics hubs – which means that engineers have to drive to get there, often taking a full day to perform maintenance,” explains Chris Cruise, Industry Sector Manager at RS.
-“Once they get there they need to have all the tools, parts and equipment necessary to carry out the work.
+“Most farms are based in rural or offshore locations – usually not close to cities or logistics hubs – which means that engineers have to drive to get there, often taking a full day to perform maintenance,” explains Chris Cruise, Industry Sector Manager at RS Components.
+“Once they get there, they need to have all the tools, parts and equipment necessary to carry out the work.
 If any key element is missing, the entire trip has been wasted and will need to be done again.”

 The efficiency of planned maintenance simply comes down to the organisational skills of a wind power operator’s engineers, since the work can be scheduled for the best possible time in terms of shutting turbines down, while all the equipment can be arranged in advance.
 However, unplanned maintenance can potentially result in significant costs to the business.

 “Lastly, partnering with a supplier that can provide a quick and reliable delivery service is vital,” he adds.
 “Specifically with MRO, it’s often the safety equipment, specialist tools and testing equipment that engineers need to have in place or they will not be able to do the job.
 In some cases, RS can deliver products to customers on a same-day basis within a specific time window

 The importance of getting the right equipment in place is further increased when wind turbines are located offshore.
-“Maintaining offshore wind farms, involves much greater logistical complexity and cost,” says Cruise.
+“Maintaining offshore wind farms involves much greater logistical complexity and cost,” says Cruise.
 “This means that any mistakes or delays will have a bigger cost impact, so it’s essential that engineers have all the equipment when and where they need it.”